aws/aws-xray-sdk-python/README.md

 ### :mega: OpenTelemetry Python with AWS X-Ray

-AWS X-Ray recommends using AWS Distro for OpenTelemetry (ADOT) to instrument your application **instead of this X-Ray SDK** due to its wider range of features and instrumentations.
-See the [AWS X-Ray docs on Working with Python](https://docs.aws.amazon.com/xray/latest/devguide/xray-python.html) for more help with choosing between ADOT and X-Ray SDK.
+AWS X-Ray supports using OpenTelemetry Python and the AWS Distro for OpenTelemetry (ADOT) Collector to instrument your application and send trace data to X-Ray.
+The OpenTelemetry SDKs are an industry-wide standard for tracing instrumentation.
+They provide more instrumentations and have a larger community for support, but may not have complete feature parity with the X-Ray SDKs.
+See [choosing between the ADOT and X-Ray SDKs](https://docs.aws.amazon.com/xray/latest/devguide/xray-instrumenting-your-app.html#xray-instrumenting-choosing) for more help with choosing between the two.

 If you want additional features when tracing your Python applications, please [open an issue on the OpenTelemetry Python Instrumentation repository](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/new?labels=feature-request&template=feature_request.md&title=X-Ray%20Compatible%20Feature%20Request).